langsari/the-noble-quran/README.md

 The flaw seen in the survey is that there is no proper setting button for translation.
 We therefore developed a button to change the language to suit the use of the user.
 # Objective :
 Reduce the use of the increased area of the translated language.
--The more languages that are translated, the more that requires more Therefore, we have to develop a button that allows users to select only one language that the user wants.
+-The more languages that are translated, the more that requires more Therefore, we have to develop a button that allows users to select only one language that the user wants.we will add thai translation and english translation to project.
 # SCOPE Who is your target :
 -For everyone who wants to visit both Muslims and non-Muslims And For thai  or foreginer user to learn quran.
 # Requirement :